 Your Google listing shows pictures of your business plus all information googlers want to see right off the bat.
-This information gets pulled automatically from data you enter in your Google My Business account.
+This information gets pulled automatically from data you enter in your Google Business Profile account.

 So you need to make sure you have this data entered correctly, specifically: